cometbft/cometbft/spec/abci/abci++_comet_expected_behavior.md

 >clean-start         = ( app-handshake / state-sync ) consensus-exec
 >```

-* If _state-sync_ is disabled, CometBFT engages in the handshake with the Application.
-In the beginning of the handshake, CometBFT calls the `Info` method.
-The process does this to know from which height it needs to replay decisions to the Application.
-In this case, since the process starts from scratch, no blocks can be replayed, and the process calls `InitChain`.
+* If _state-sync_ is disabled, CometBFT calls `Info` method and then since the process is starting from scratch and the Application has no state CometBFT calls `InitChain`.

 >```abnf
->app-handshake         = info [init_chain]
+>app-handshake         = info init_chain
 >```

 * In _state-sync_ mode, CometBFT makes one or more attempts at synchronizing the Application's state.